|14-30 in (35-76 cm)

 Echidnas feed on ants, termites and other insects.
 They stick their noses into the ground, slurping quickly with their tongues to get ants and termites from the soil.
-An echnida’s tongue is 6-7 inch (15-18 cm) long, amounting to 30-50 % of its body length.
+An echnida’s tongue is 6-7 inches (15-18 cm) long, amounting to 30-50% of its body length.

 Why Does the Echidna Have Spikes?

 To defend themselves from wild dogs, foxes and dingoes.
-They grow up to 2.3 inch (6 cm) long!
+They grow up to 2.3 inches (6 cm) long!

 Do Echidnas Haver Ears?

 Echidnas don’t have visible ears - but they do have them!
 They just look more like slits.
 Even through they don’t have an outer ear, these animals have excellent hearing.